daveism/560-prez/2nd.md

 ***Update repo***

-If the Hurdat2 data has changed you will need to update the locations of the two files in [run_hurr.R](run_hurr.R#L1).
+You also need to change THE REPO LOCATION to the location you downloaded or cloned the repository.
+This should be the path the folder in [run_hurr.R](run_hurr.R#L1).

 Open R studio